priyam373/FakeNewsClassification-LSTM-RNN/README.md

 # FakeNewsClassification-LSTM-RNN

 # Project Introduction:
 This binary classification model aims to identify if a news is fake or not based on the text present in the data set.
+The data has been gathered from Kaggle.

 # Text Pre-Processing:
 This involves following steps to deal with the text data